DataUnion-app/Crab/README.md

 ## Starting the backend
 1. Install `Python 3.9.0`
+2. Navigate to the directory where Crab is cloned.

+        `cd *address of this repo on your PC*`

-2. Optional -
+3. Optional -

     a.
-Navigate to the directory where Crab is cloned.

-        `cd *address of this repo on your PC*`

-    b.
 Create a virtual env

         `python3 -m venv env`

-    c.
+    b.
 Start a virtual env:

         Linux : `source env/bin/activate`
         Windows: `.\env\Scripts\activate`